Those who want a clear window into the health of their leopard gecko should start by monitoring their reptile’s bowel movements and poop.

 Instead, they pass their uric acid and wastes from their body in a solid form known as the urates.

-However, you may sometimes find a little bit of liquid pee along with their poop.
+However, you may sometimes find some liquid pee along with their poop.

 A small amount of urine is nothing to worry about if your gecko is relatively healthy.